Vickie Chapman: Early life

 Chapman was born on Kangaroo Island.
 One of seven children, Chapman attended the Kangaroo Island Parndana Area School, and, following the death of her mother, at age 12 she later attended Pembroke School in Adelaide.
 She studied a law degree at the University of Adelaide and graduated in 1979 as a barrister.

 Chapman's father, Ted, was a member of the Liberal and Country League and then the South Australian Division of the Liberal Party of Australia in the South Australian House of Assembly.
 A Liberal moderate, Ted was a member of the Steele Hall-led Liberal Movement faction in the 1970s and Agriculture Minister in the David Tonkin government.
 As a young girl, Chapman assisted her father in Liberal campaigns for office.

 Parliament

 1990s

-As the Liberal Party state president from 1992–95, Chapman attempted to win Liberal preselection for the federal division of Barker in 1998.
+As the Liberal Party state president from 1992 to 1995, Chapman attempted to win Liberal preselection for the federal division of Barker in 1998.
 Her husband, David, died in 2001 and she moved from Wayville to Tusmore with her two children.
 She again tried to win preselection, this time for the safest Liberal seat in the metropolitan area, Bragg, located in Adelaide's wealthy eastern suburbs.